Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 w(\zeta) = U_\infty \left( \zeta e^{-i\alpha} + \frac{R^2 e^{i\alpha}}{\zeta} \right) - \frac{i\Gamma}{2\pi} \ln \zeta
 $$

-**Meaning:** This single complex equation contains the entire inviscid flow field.
+**What it does:** This single complex equation contains the entire inviscid flow field.
 Take its real part to get the velocity potential, or its imaginary part to get the streamlines.
 It's the Swiss Army knife of potential flow.

 ---